marinebon/py-dwc-viz/README.md

 # dwcviz
-A python package to with Darwin-Core Data analysis and visualization.
+A python package to help with Darwin-Core Data analysis and visualization.